-Biston Betularia is a peppered moth that takes its name from the habit to rest on the trunks of birches, trees with white bark.
+Biston betularia is a peppered moth that takes its name from the habit to rest on the trunks of birches, trees with white bark.

-With the advent of the industrial revolution began to be released into the atmosphere large quantities of dust resulting dark from the combustion of coal, the main fuel for industrial machinery at that time.
+With the advent of the industrial revolution began to be released into the atmosphere large quantities of dark dust arising from the combustion of coal, the main fuel for industrial machinery at that time.
 In the industrial areas, the bark of trees (including birch), began to become darker because of the carbon in the air.

-The effect of this environmental change, caused the melanic forms of the Biston betularia (ie Melanic Biston, darker in color) that acquired an advantage camouflage on the clear one.
-The white Biston Betularia survived, but the darker one rapidly became numerically dominant.
+The effect of this environmental change, caused the melanic forms of the Biston betularia (ie Biston carbonaria, darker in color) that acquired an advantage camouflage on the clear one.
+The white one survived, but the darker became numerically dominant fast enough.